18F/18f.gsa.gov/_posts/2015-05-21-TockingTime.md

 and more difficult to manage.
 Our last spreadsheet time tracker had 55 line items and over 60 employees, and it was clear this process would not scale.
-Our operations team and product leads had the unenviable task of ensuring people didn’t accidently type in the wrong cell.
+Our operations team and product leads had the unenviable task of ensuring people didn’t accidentally type in the wrong cell.
 Once the timesheet was completed, they then had to spend even more time converting the spreadsheet into account statements that we could send to our partners.
 While this approach worked well when we were a small group